other-kat/otherkat-site/collections/_works/2019-02-18-wave-movements.md

 <h2><i>wave movements</i> (2019)</h2>

 A performance of Wave Movements (2019).
-A demonstration of the use of accelerometer sensors with custom build audio software.
+A demonstration of the use of accelerometer sensors with custom build software granulating the sound of waves crashing on a beach, while also manipulating the playback of a video file.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qNLEU5at_k8?si=xo4vgdt3IoN4OWcc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>